dvsgvarma/Java-bitly/README.md

 # Java-bitly

-This project is like bitly but we is DB for url-mappings and req count
+link management platform like bitly - [Using db for now]

 Java Spring Boot, Mokito, RabbitMQ, Swagger, Docker and all in one short and sweet project